groupdocs-signature-cloud/docs/content/signature/developer-guide/advanced-usage/signing-documents/sign-document-with-image-signature.md

 options.setMargin(padding);
 options.setMarginMeasureType(MarginMeasureTypeEnum.PIXELS);

-*set pages for signing (each of these page settings could be used singly) options.setPage(1);
+//set pages for signing (each of these page settings could be used singly) options.setPage(1);
 options.setAllPages(true);